Is It Dementia, Parkinson’s… or Lyme Disease?

 What if symptoms that look like dementia, Parkinson’s disease, or seizures are actually Lyme disease?
 In some patients, Lyme disease affects the nervous system in ways that closely resemble primary neurologic disorders.

-Patients may present with memory loss, movement changes, tremors, or seizure-like episodes—symptoms often attributed to neurodegenerative or neurologic disease.
+Patients may present with memory loss, movement changes, tremors, or seizure-like episodes — symptoms often attributed to neurodegenerative or neurologic disease before an infectious cause is considered.

 How Lyme Disease Can Mimic Neurologic Disorders